IMF says assessing Greek debt, welcomes ECB pledge

 "In Spain the authorities have been taking strong and wide-ranging reform measures and implementation is key," Hawley said.
 "Spain's prospects will also be helped by further progress at the European level," he added.

-For Italy, Hawley said accelerating reforms in the services sector and labor markets, and locking in necessary legislative measures, would strengthen confidence.
+For Italy, Hawley said accelerating reforms in the services sector and labour markets, and locking in necessary legislative measures, would strengthen confidence.

 (Reporting by Lesley Wroughton; Editing by James Dalgleish and Andrew Hay)